pheymann/paulheymann-website/_drafts/rent-inflation-and-how-to-fight-it.md

 ### What are feasible solutions?
 ### Limit rent growth
 Limiting rent growth can be done in different ways.
 A city can set a global upper limit on rent growth, or it can be area specific.
-Limiting the minimum amount of time between increases can also be but in this category.
-In the case of Hamburg, rents can be increased up to `average-area-rent + 10%` and only ones a year [20].
+Limiting the minimum amount of time between increases can also be put in this category.
+In the case of Hamburg, rents can be increased up to `average-area-rent + 10%` and only once a year [20].
 Furthermore, increases aren't allowed to be more than 15% in 3 years.
-Keep in mind that inflation is roughly 6,1% for the same timeframe.
+That makes roughly 4.8% per year or 39% in 8 years.
+That shows rent increases were on average within the bounds of law but still higher than inflation.

-Looking at our reference city, it is clear that this control wasn't effective since rent growth is significantly larger than 15% in the last 3 years.
-One reason could be the lack of official control.
-Tenants have to report unfair/illegal rent increases, but that requires them to know the `average-area-rent`.
+We also have to take into account that price increases are not equally distributed and might be higher depending on the city district.
+Another problem with this control is that tenants have to report unfair/illegal rent increases, but that requires them to know the `average-area-rent`.
 Furthermore, tenants might not be willing to report their landlords in fear of losing their apartment.
 People, on the other hand, moving into the city don't know the `average-area-rent` and they don't have leverage to report landlords.
 If you report you don't get a flat.
 Therefore, it seems incentives are working against this control.
 A list of exemptions makes it also possible for landlords to bypass the controls.

 A more effective solution could require tenants to report they rent when registering a flat (what is already required).
 Thus, the city could keep track of rents and could act immediately when a landlord violates a limit.
 It would also remove the negative incentives since all tenants are now required to provide rent information.
 Reducing the list of exemptions - or remove them completely - would also help to stabilize rent growth.
-But we have to keep in mind, that this could also lead to less rent unit construction as profitability goes down.
+Last but not least, moving the upper limits closer to the inflation value should also help to contain rent growth.

 #### Penalizing empty office and rent units
 A city could penalize landlords which own offices or rent units which stay vacant longer than a limit `t_vacant`.
 This penalty could be a small fine (`x%` of the current rent) starting after a short time (e.g. 3 months) and which increases over time.